Driving and Hiking the Kjölur Route Through Iceland’s Highlands

 Kerlingarfjöll

-The mountain range Kerlingarfjöll (Women’s Mountains) shows all the characteristics of a matured caldera, including volcanic formations and geothermal spots.
+The mountain range Kerlingarfjöll (Women’s Mountains) shows all the characteristics of a matured caldera, including volcanic formations and geothermal hot spots.
 In short, this is a geology buff’s dream.
-The towering mountains were created by eruptions from a large caldera lying under the mountains; while the caldera is still considered active, it has been silent for tens of thousands of years.
+The towering peaks were created by eruptions from a large caldera lying under the mountains; while the caldera is still considered active, it has been silent for tens of thousands of years.
 Visitors will see steep slopes and pointy peaks dotted with ice, leading into a hotbed of geothermal activity.
-It’s quiet and desolate with the earth steaming below.
-Kerlingarfjöll (tel.
-354/664-7000) has a campsite for tents (1,500ISK) as well as 10 cabins (50,000ISK).
-To get to Kerlingarfjöll from Gullfoss, drive north on F35.
-For 15 kilometers the road is asphalt, and the remaining 38-kilometer secton is a gravel road.
-The GPS coordinates are N 64.6834, W 19.2999.
+While the earth steams below, aboveground it’s quiet and desolate.

 Hofsjökull Glacier

-Hofsjökull (Temple Glacier) is the third largest glacier in Iceland after Vatnajökull and Langjökull.
+Hofsjökull (Temple Glacier) is the third-largest glacier in Iceland after Vatnajökull and Langjökull.
 It is situated in the western highlands, north of the mountain range Kerlingarfjöll.
-The glacier covers an area of 925 square kilometers, reaching 1,765 meters at the top.
+The glacier covers an area of 925 sq km, reaching 1,765 m (5,791 ft) at the top.
 It’s vast and can be quite windy.
-Also, visitors will have to be careful of huge crevasses in the ice.
-The GPS coordinates are N 64.8167, W 18.8167.
+Visitors have to be careful of huge crevasses in the ice.

 Hiking Iceland’s Highlands